vnwal001/MyTestFolder/HW1-report.md

 The figure above shows a scatter plot

 *Insert the second penguin chart here*
 ![\label{fig:Penguin 2}](https://github.com/vnwal001/CS625-2ND/blob/main/panda2.png)

 *Describe what the figure is showing.*

-The image above shows a bar chart of the body mass of penguin species

-*What happened when you removed the outer parentheses from the code?
+The image above shows a bar chart of the body mass of penguin species *What happened when you removed the outer parentheses from the code?
 Why?*
 When I remove the parenthesis from the code, it breaks with an error.
 It breaks because without the parenthesis you cannot write the code in multiple line.

 ## Observable and Vega-Lite

 *What happens when you replace `markCircle()` with `markSquare()`?*
-It replaces the circle at each point of the scatter plot with squares
+It replaces the circles on the scatter plot with squares
 *What happens when you replace `markCircle()` with `markPoint()`?*

-*What change do you need to make to swap the x and y axes on the scatterplot?*
+It replaces the circles on the scatter plots with points *What change do you need to make to swap the x and y axes on the scatterplot?*

 *Insert the bar chart image here*